kelreeeeey/numerical_from_book_to_code/logs/what_i_learned.md

 This file is my brain dump. i will put everything i learned in in here.

-The contents of this file will be separated per day as a level 1 section of markdown.
+The contents of this file will be separated per day as a level 1 heading of markdown.

-# 27-12-2024
+## 27-12-2024

 i learn about what the hell is header file, why it bother exists, and how propely make use of it.